Are you a qualified architect with a broad range of knowledge in the real estate field? Starting a real estate business can be a profitable venture.

 I’ve built up to about $200K per year in revenue myself and am now starting to expand while turning my front-end into a completely proprietary technology product and platform.

-Druce (from Singapore) started Stacked almost 6 years ago.
+Druce (from Singapore) started Stacked over 6 years ago.

 Hi, I’m Druce and I’m one of the co-founders of Stacked.
 We are primarily a real estate media company with a focus on helping buyers and sellers in Singapore through our editorials, content, and videos.